area73/WC-JSS/README.md

 new one passed in

 Because JSSConfig object is a singleton you need to assure that the first time you get the instance you are parsing the new config object.
-In order to do this your custom file will be the first file imported on your project, this way any further use of the library will contain the custom JSSConfig.
+In order to do so, your custom file will be the first file imported on your project, this way any further use of the library will contain the custom JSSConfig.